-The conventional semiconductors like diodes, IGBT and MOSFET are mostly used as switches combined in compact power modules.
+The conventional semiconductors, diodes, IGBT and MOSFET are mostly combined in compact power modules.
 There are modules with or without conducting base plates.

 To dissipate the produced heat losses, the power modules are generally installed on common heatsinks.
 Passive heatsinks are designed to function without fan: the free convection flow will evacuate the heat.
 Active heat sinks have an electric driven fan, and the cooling takes place by forced convection.
 Heat sinks are usually made of aluminium and have a very low thermal resistance.
 If heat sinks are not enough, the heat can be moved away by a water-cooling system or even heat pipes.
 All these cooling methods can be well calculated with 3D CFD.

 The thermal contact to the heat sink occurs with conductive Thermal Interface Materials.
 For practical cases, it is unclear how the TIM is filled; the resulting thermal resistant is vaguely estimated, which results in a supplementary imprecision of the thermal calculation.
-The best method is to measure the thermal resistance, complete measurement systems like T3ster can be therefore utilized.
+The best method is to measure the thermal resistance, which should be used as input for the calculation.

 The smallest calculation model includes only the package, if more details are necessary to estimate the chip temperatures, then the simulation should be done at board, rack or even room-level.